-Orienteering: Students learn to navigate using a compass and map on a scavenger hunt hike to discover aspects of the natural environment and collect materials for the day’s activities.
+Orienteering: Campers will learn to navigate using a compass and map on a scavenger hunt hike, discovering aspects of the natural environment and collecting materials for the day’s activities.

-Flintknapping: An introduction to stone tool technology: How were stone tools made?
+Flintknapping: An introduction to stone tool technology: How are stone tools made?
 From what materials?
-What types of tools are discovered at archaeological sites?
-How can we tell when a rock is a tool and not just a rock?
-Participants will make their own stone tool.
+What types of stone tools are discovered at archaeological sites?
+How can we tell when a rock is a tool and not just rock?
+Campers will learn to make their own stone tool.

 Big Hike and Picnic: Using their orienteering and GPS skills, students will navigate a 2 mile hike to a picnic spot and back again.

 Spear-throwing: The atlatl is ancient tool that allows hunters to throw their spears with greater speed and force.
-Participants learn about the wide variety of materials used worldwide to make some atlatls and learn how to throw spears using one.
+Campers will learn about the wide variety of materials used worldwide to make some atlatls and learn how to throw spears using one.